By Casey Rafter

 “While we’re here, we have to document or at least understand that we exist in a historical space,” Vadi says.
 “There’s a before and there will be a future.
 We’re the conduit between those two points … I think the writer’s responsibility is to be honest and aware of their surroundings.”

-Johnson again emphasized the value of Vadi’s writing as a reader who sees herself in the subject matter he covers.
-Johnson says she’s never experienced the kind of familiarity with a setting in a book in the way Vadi’s work offers.
-She says it was this connection Vadi showed to these places that motivated her to reach out to him when East Bay Booksellers, in the Rockridge neighborhood of Oakland, was lost to a building fire in July.
+Johnson again emphasized the value of Vadi’s writing as one of the readers who sees themselves in the subject matter.
+Johnson has never experienced the kind of familiarity with a setting in a book in the way Vadi’s work offers.
+Johnson adds it was this connection Vadi showed to these places that motivated reaching out to him when East Bay Booksellers, in the Rockridge neighborhood of Oakland, was lost to a building fire in July.

 “I really honed in on him talking about Rockridge, because it’s a special neighborhood … it was so weird sitting in my apartment and hearing him talk about the street right outside my apartment,” Johnson says. “[East Bay’s] building’s a total wash. … They’re my neighborhood bookstore, so I just organized this event of East Bay writers to put together a fundraiser and José was the first person I thought of.”